rojberr/data-analytics-best-players/README.md

 # c) Create database and fill it with your collected data

-I was thinking about Google BigQuery, SQLite3, but I finally have chosen Postgres in Dockerized enviroment.
+I was thinking about Google BigQuery, SQLite3, but finally I have chosen Postgres in Dockerized enviroment.

-To create a Docker database and fill it with data from CSV use my docker-compose.yml (I'm assuming you have Docker installed on your system ^^ If not, and your using Windows system try: [WSL or WSL2](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers)).
+To create a Docker database and fill it with data from CSV use my docker-compose.yml (I'm assuming you have Docker installed on your system ^^ If not, try: [Docker intallation manual](https://docs.docker.com/engine/install/)).

 Run:

 ```sh
 $ docker-compose up -d
 ```

-(remember to remove it with "docker-compose down --volumes" - otherwise the initialization will be skipped)
+(remember to remove your containers with "docker-compose down --volumes" - otherwise the initialization will be skipped for relaunches)

 This will create container with postgres database.
 Credentials: